HelenHelene/eportfolio/RMPP/RMPP_Unit01.md

 ### Artefacts and Collaborative Discussion
-As part of my e-portfolio, I participated in collaborative discussions, which are documented in the provided link:
+As part of my e-portfolio, I have completed the following activities and actively engaged in collaborative discussions, which are documented in the provided link:

 [Collaborative Discussion 1 - Codes of Ethics and Professional Conduct-Initial post](RMPP_Unit01_Initial.pdf)